FMC M-113G1 AOPV

 1, the Leopard AOPV has

-a
+a conventional crew

-conventional crew layout, with the driver to the front left side, the commander
+layout, with the driver to the front left side, the commander on the right of

-on the right of the turret below and to the right of him, and the loader’s hatch
+the turret below and to the right of him, and the loader’s hatch on the left

-on the left side of the turret.
+side of the turret.
+The loader and

+and computer fire solutions.
 The

-designate targets, and computer fire solutions.

-which does not have any ballistic computer, laser rangefinder, or stabilization.
+not have any ballistic computer, laser rangefinder, or stabilization.

 The ammunition ready bin to the right of the driver houses equipment on